Top

 What Is the Means Test?

-The means test determines your ability to repay your debts.
-This “test” is based on your income and expenses.
-You must pass to qualify for Chapter 7 bankruptcy.
+The means test determines whether you have the ability to repay your debts.
+The test examines your income and expenses.
+You must pass to qualify for a Chapter 7 bankruptcy discharge.

 The means test requires you to:

-- Compare your current monthly income to the median income for a similar household in the state
+• Compare your current monthly income to the median income for a similar household in Florida

-If your income is less than the median income, you automatically pass the means test.
-If your income is higher than the median, you must calculate a certain percentage of your disposable income to determine what percentage of your debt you can afford to repay.
+If your income falls below the median, you automatically pass the means test.
+If your income is higher, you must calculate a portion of your disposable income to see what you can afford to repay.

-You may be able to pass the means test if your disposable income is far below the median.
-If your disposable income is close to the median, you may be better off filing for Chapter 13 bankruptcy.
+You may still pass the means test if your disposable income remains well below the state median.
+If your disposable income is close to the threshold, Chapter 13 bankruptcy may be a better option for you.

 Guidance.
 Experience.
 Compassion.